VincyaneBadouard/TreeData_broken/README.md

 "TreeData" is a provisional name.

-The package structure diagrams (TreeData_Structure.drawio.html)can be found in the "docs" folder.
+The package structure diagrams (TreeData_Structure.drawio.html) can be found in the "documents" folder.